marchof/java-almanac/site/content/features/recordpatterns.md

 What if those methods throw an exception?

-In that case, the `switch` throws a `MatchError` whose cause is that exception.
+In that case, the `switch` throws a `MatchException` whose cause is that exception.
 Check it out in this sandbox:

 {{< sandbox version=java21 mainclass="Main" >}}{{< sandboxsource "Main.java" >}}
 import java.util.*;